JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 TeamCity Amazon EC2 integration allows TeamCity auto-scale its building resources by automatically starting and stopping cloud-hosted agents on-demand, depending on the current build queue workload.

+## Supported Instance Types

+You can set up various types of EC2 integrations in TeamCity.
+Depending on the settings and the source you use, cloud AWS-hosted agents can run on:

+* Multiple identical instances cloned from the same Amazon Machine Image (AMI).
+Can be launched as On-Demand or spot instances.
+* A single permanent EC2 instance managed by TeamCity.
+Can be shared between multiple TeamCity servers.
+* A set of spot instances requested from AWS ([Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html)).

 ## Prerequisites